Ferdinand III, Holy Roman Emperor: Peace negotiations

-Results of the war
+Results of war

 The empire suffered considerable territorial losses.
 The Three Bishoprics, effectively under French control since 1552, were officially ceded to France.
 The Netherlands and Switzerland gained complete independence.
-Within the Empire, Sweden received Rügen and Western Pomerania as well as the bishoprics of Bremen-Verden and the city of Wismar as Imperial fiefs.
-The Tyrolean cadet line of the Habsburgs lost the Sundgau and Breisach at the Upper Rhine to France as well as supremacy over the Décapole.
+Within the empire, Sweden received Rügen and Western Pomerania, as well as the bishoprics of Bremen-Verden and the city of Wismar, as Imperial fiefs.
+The Tyrolean cadet line of the Habsburgs lost the Sundgau and Breisach in the Upper Rhine to France, as well as supremacy over the Décapole.
 Further transfers of property took place in various regions of the empire.
-Bavaria retained its electoral dignity it had won at the beginning of the war, a further - eighth - electoral estate was created in the Palatinate.
+Bavaria retained its electoral dignity that it had won at the beginning of the war, a further (eighth) electoral estate being created in the Palatinate.

 The implementation of the Counter-Reformation in the core countries of Ferdinand was sanctioned.
 Only in some parts of Silesia were certain concessions made to the Protestants.
-From now on, the institutions of the empire should be equally occupied by Catholics and Protestants.
-The imperial estates were able to enforce considerable rights.
-This included the right to form alliances with foreign powers, even if they were not allowed to be directed against the emperor and the empire.
-The largest territories benefited most from these regulations.
-Ferdinand's attempt to absolutist rule of the Reich failed, although the empire and the imperial office remained significant.
+From now on, the institutions of the empire would be equally occupied by Catholics and Protestants.
+The imperial estates could enforce considerable rights.
+That included the right to form alliances with foreign powers even if they were not allowed to be directed against the emperor or the empire.
+The largest territories benefited most from those regulations.
+Ferdinand's attempt at absolutist rule of the empire failed, but the empire and the imperial office remained significant.

-The emperor considered the peace agreement to be no catastrophic defeat and thanks to Trautmannsdorff's negotiating skills worse could be prevented.
-As a matter of fact the consequences for the Austrian hereditary countries were comparatively favorable.
-So the expropriations in Bohemia and the Verneuerte Landesordnung (Renewed Regional Order) of 1627 remained untouched.
-Upper Austria, formerly pledged to Bavaria, stayed under Habsburg house rule without paying a refund.
+The emperor considered the peace agreement to be no catastrophic defeat, and thanks to Trautmannsdorff's negotiating skills, worse was prevented.
+As a matter of fact, the consequences for the Austrian hereditary lands were comparatively favourable.
+The expropriations in Bohemia and the Verneuerte Landesordnung (Renewed Regional Order) of 1627 remained untouched.
+Upper Austria, which had been pledged to Bavaria, stayed under Habsburg house rule without paying a refund.

-Despite many losses, the constitutional position of the emperor after the Peace of Westphalia permitted an active imperial policy in cooperation with parts of the estates.
-In the Habsburg monarchy the prerequisites for the development of a uniform absolutist state remained intact.
-Thus, imperial policies of the peace negotiations succeeded in this respect - despite the failure to meet some of the original negotiation goals.
+Despite many losses, the constitutional position of the emperor after the Peace of Westphalia permitted an active imperial policy in co-operation with parts of the estates.
+In the Habsburg monarchy, the prerequisites for the development of a uniform absolutist state remained intact.
+Thus, imperial policies of the peace negotiations succeeded in that respect despite the failure to meet some of the original negotiation goals.